Search by Keyword

 Origin Of The Album

-With the film opening in England in July of 1968, Capitol records assumed that a soundtrack album for the movie would be released very soon.
-Capitol thereby reserved a catalog number (ST 2957) for this release, but this was eventually assigned to a different Capitol album since The Beatles and EMI were too busy with other projects at the time, the most noteworthy being the recording of the “White Album.”
+With the film opening in England in July of 1968, Capitol Records assumed that a soundtrack album for the movie would be released very soon.
+Capitol thereby reserved a catalog number (ST 2957) for this release, but it was eventually assigned to a different Capitol album since The Beatles and EMI were too busy with other projects at the time, the most noteworthy being the recording of the “White Album.”

 When Capitol saw that the movie was opening in November, they excitedly put together cover artwork for the anticipated soundtrack album and assigned another catalog number (ST 3354) in conjunction with it being released on their newly formed Apple Records label.
 This too was shelved for the time being because of the “White Album” being their primary focus.
 “We want it out before the 'Yellow Submarine” LP comes out,” Paul stated in early July.